Ex parte Young

 Ex parte Young, 209 U.S. 123 (1908), is a United States Supreme Court case that allows suits in federal courts for injunctions against officials acting on behalf of states of the union to proceed despite the State's sovereign immunity, when the State acted contrary to any federal law or contrary to the Constitution.
-That ruling allows plaintiffs to sue in federal courts to prevent state officials from enforcing unconstitutional state laws.
+Although such suits were challenged as actions against the state barred by the Eleventh Amendment, in the early twentieth century, federal courts recognized that they could enjoin state officials from enforcing unconstitutional laws that threatened property rights.
+Ex parte Young became the leading authority for this principle.